• Q: Why should I plan a weekend trip to Little Rock?

 © Old State House Museum

-The Old State House is a historic building located on West Markham Street in Little Rock.
+The Old State House Museum is a historic building located on West Markham Street in Little Rock.
 Famous for being the site of President Bill Clinton’s election night celebration in 1992, the Old State House is the oldest state capitol building west of the Mississippi River.
 Built between 1833 and 1842, the building remained in use until a new capitol was constructed in 1912.

 Designated as a U.S. National Historic Landmark, today the building houses a museum that displays items related to Arkansas culture and history.
 The collection includes items such as Arkansas art pottery, African-American quilts, Civil War battle flags, and much more.